Wasserstein Distributionally Robust Estimation in High Dimensions: Performance Analysis and Optimal Hyperparameter

 \section{Proofs for Section~\ref{sec:linear}}

-\begin{proof}[Proof of Theorem~\ref{thm:estimationerror:1}] The proof is an application of the main results of \cite{thrampoulidis2018precise} to the particular regularized M-estimation problem \eqref{eq:dual:p=1:re}.
-In the following we explain why all the assumptions required by \cite{thrampoulidis2018precise} hold, and why their result simplifies to \eqref{eq:est:1:minimax} in our case.
+\begin{proof}[Proof of Theorem~\ref{thm:estimationerror:1}] The proof is an application of the main results of \cite{thrampoulidis2018precise} to the particular regularized estimation problem \eqref{eq:dual:p=1}.
+In what follows, we explain why all the assumptions required by \cite{thrampoulidis2018precise} hold, and why their result simplifies to \eqref{eq:est:1:minimax} in our case.

-First of all, notice that in \eqref{eq:dual:p=1:re} the loss function is separable, while the regularizer function is not.
+First of all, notice that in \eqref{eq:dual:p=1} the loss function is separable, while the regularizer function is not.
 As a consequence, the minimax scalar problem \eqref{eq:est:1:minimax} is obtained as a combination of Theorem~$1$ (general case) and Theorem~$2$ (separable case) from \cite{thrampoulidis2018precise}.
 Therefore, we will verify that the loss function and the noise satisfy the assumptions of Theorem~$2$ and that the regularizer function satisfies the assumptions of Theorem~1.

-We start by rewriting \eqref{eq:dual:p=1:re} in the following form
+We start by rewriting \eqref{eq:dual:p=1} in the following form

 The normalization factor $1/d$ guarantees that the optimal cost is of constant order.
-Moreover, the formulation \eqref{eq:dual:p=1:re} is now in the form required by \cite{thrampoulidis2018precise} (see the proof of Theorem~1 for details), with loss function $\sum_{i=1}^{n}\, L(\theta^T x_i-y_i)$ and regularizer $\sqrt{n} \varepsilon_0 \text{Lip}(L) \|\theta\|$.
+Moreover, the formulation \eqref{eq:dual:p=1} is now in the form required by \cite{thrampoulidis2018precise} (see the proof of Theorem~1 for details), with loss function $\sum_{i=1}^{n}\, L(\theta^\top x_i-y_i)$ and regularizer $\sqrt{n} \varepsilon_0 \text{Lip}(L) \|\theta\|$.

 We first show that the loss function and noise satisfy the assumptions of Theorem~$2$ from \cite{thrampoulidis2018precise}: \begin{enumerate} \item The loss function and noise are such that